-- Allow students to earn college credits while simultaneously earning high school credit - · Save students and their parents money by CBC's low-cost of \$33 per credit hour - Provide classes accessible to a variety of students at convenient times - Offer both Academic (Core Curriculum and transfer) and Workforce Pathways - Shorten the time for students to attain a college degree - Provide students with college credit transferable to CBC or any other college or university.
-TSI Assessment is \$30 for Dual Credit students.
+- Allow students to earn college credits while simultaneously earning high school credit - CBC's low cost of \$33 per credit hour, significantly less than the regular in-district cost - Provide classes accessible to a variety of students at convenient times - Offer both Academic (core curriculum and transfer) and Career and Technical Education pathways - Shorten or eliminate the time for students to attain a CBC certificate or associate degree after high school graduation - Provide students with college credit transferable to CBC or other college or university.
+TSI Assessment is \$30 for all students.